Class Schedules and Catalog Background Image

 Course Typically Offered: Fall, Spring

-This course emphasizes the development of aural and oral competence in standard American English through listening to and participating in a variety of communicative activities.
-It offers instruction and practice in listening and speaking skills to develop students' ability to understand and participate in conversations, discussions, and other interpersonal communication in academic, work-related, and social contexts.
-Practical applications include participating in small group discussions, working on individual pronunciation and intonation variations, and developing academic note taking competence.
+This course emphasizes the development of listening and speaking skills for successful communication in English through listening to and participating in a variety of communicative activities.
+It offers instruction and practice in listening and speaking skills to develop students' ability to understand and effectively participate in conversations, discussions, and other interpersonal communication exchanges in academic, work-related, and social contexts.
+Practical applications include participating in pair and small group discussions, recognizing unique pronunciation and intonation patterns, giving oral presentations, and developing academic note-taking abilities.
 Offered pass/no pass only.

-ESL 30: Reading and Vocabulary Development for Non-Native Speakers of English
+ESL 30: Reading and Vocabulary Development for Multilingual Students

 Units: 3